 We welcome you to our New Hampshire bed and breakfast.
-As new owners, our goal is to provide guests with the same gracious hospitality and charm that has established the inn as an unforgettable New Hampshire destination over the last eighteen years.
-Our mission is to create an experience worthy of the inn’s beautiful surroundings in what will be an incredible getaway.
-We also strive to provide each guest who walks through the doors an escape from their every-day concerns.
+Our goal is to provide guests with the same gracious hospitality and charm that has established the inn as an unforgettable New Hampshire destination over the last 150 years.
+Our mission is to create memorable experiences worthy of the inn’s beautiful surroundings in the form of incredible getaways for our guests.
+We strive to provide each guest who walks through the doors an escape from their every-day concerns.

-Whether you are visiting for a quiet getaway, an exciting adventure, a special event, or simply returning for another unforgettable experience, the innkeepers and dedicated staff at the Inn at Pleasant Lake are committed to your complete enjoyment.
+Whether you are visiting for a quiet getaway, an exciting adventure, a special event, or simply an unforgettable dining experience, the innkeepers, executive chef and dedicated staff at the Inn at Pleasant Lake and Oak & Grain Restaurant are committed to your complete enjoyment.

 Jennifer & Scott Reed